Ramanujan's function on small primes: The sequences and

-In (theoretical) practice, this result would allow us to bypass the construction of the matrices $J_n(\overline{j_{\tau_p}})$ in our computations, saving time and allowing us to extend our data sets.
-We have not found occasion to exploit this advantage; if a similar result applied to the $\chi(J_n^{(1)}(\overline{j_{\tau_p}}))(x)$, we would have used it; at present, this is not available to us. \begin{remark} Let $M$ be an $n \times n$ matrix over a field.
-For any subset $S \subseteq \{1, 2, \ldots, n\}$, let $M[S,S]$ denote the submatrix of $M$ with rows and columns indexed by $S$.
-The following proposition is well known.
-(For example, see equation (1.2.13) in Horn and Johnson's book ~\cite{Horn2012}.) \begin{proposition} The coefficient $a_k$ of $x^k$ in $\chi(M)$ satisfies

-\end{proposition} The number of terms in the sum is $\binom{n}{k}$, so the simplest way to reconcile Proposition 1 and equation (3) is to suppose that the structural symmetries of $J_n(\overline{j_{\tau_p}})$ somehow force $|J_n(\overline{j_{\tau_p}})[S,S]|= (-1)^k k! \tau_p(k)$ just when $\#S = k$ and $S \subseteq \{1, 2, \ldots, n\}$.
+This result allows bypass of the construction of the matrices $J_n(\overline{j})$, in computations, saving time and allowing the extension our data sets.
+We have not exploited this advantage; if a similar result applied to the deformations $\chi(J_n^{(c)}(\overline{j}))(x)$ (see section 3.2) we would have used it but, at present, this is not available to us. \end{remark} \begin{remark} The number of terms in the sum in Proposition 2 is $\binom{n}{k}$, so the simplest way to reconcile Proposition 2 and equation (3) is to suppose that the structural symmetries of $J_n(\overline{j_{\tau_p}})$ somehow force $|J_n(\overline{j_{\tau_p}})[S,S]|= (-1)^k k! \tau_p(k)$ just when $\#S = k$ and $S \subseteq \{1, 2, \ldots, n\}$.
 But this turns out to be too good to be true.\footnote{See `too good.ipynb'in \cite{Bre25}.} Instead, there must be systematic cancellations coming from those symmetries.
 So far, we have not understood these cancellations. \end{remark}